-- Journey from Shkoder to Valbona village is long with multiple transportation changes.
-However, you will still arrive to Valbone early enough to take a good rest before the next day hike.
+- The journey from Shkoder to Valbona village is long with multiple transportation changes.
+However, you will still arrive at Valbone early enough to take a good rest before the next day’s hike.
 Also, it is better to deal with all this long commuting at the beginning of the trip rather than at the end when you are exhausted from the long hike (trust me you will be).

-- Trail on Valbona side starts with a more gradual ascend and a good amount of leveled walk.
+- The trail on Valbona side starts with a more gradual ascend and a good amount of leveled walk.
 Only the last bit closer to the peak is steeper, and even that still has some straight surfaces to give your legs a break.

-- Path from Valbona Pass down to Theth village is mostly in the forest.
-On a hot afternoon it will be an advantage.
+- The path from Valbona Pass down to Theth village is mostly in the forest.
+On a hot afternoon, it will be an advantage.

-- Path from Theth to the peak is a constant incline, with no leveled breaks.
+- The path from Theth to the peak is a constant incline, with no leveled breaks.
 We saw many people coming from Theth side who looked completely out of breath and miserable.

-- Trail starts in Rrogam- which is around 4km or more away from Valbona (where all the accommodation is).
-However, you can always arrange a ride to drop you to the trailhead, or at least at the end of Valbona village.
-This way you will save at least an hour of walking which you would most likely wouldn’t avoid if you was coming from Theth side (as there simply be nobody to give you a ride).
+- The trail starts in Rrogam- which is around 4km or more away from Valbona (where all the accommodation is).
+However, you can always arrange a ride to drop you at the trailhead, or at least at the end of Valbona village.
+This way you will save at least an hour of walking which you most likely couldn’t avoid if you were coming from Theth side (as there simply be nobody to give you a ride).

-- Side from Valbona to the peak is more scenic, to my opinion, therefore it is great to enjoy it while you are still full of energy and driven by purpose of reaching the peak.
-On the way down, once in the forest you will most likely feel tired and willing just get over the rest of hike as soon as possible.
+- The trail leading from Valbona to the peak is more scenic, to my opinion, therefore it is great to enjoy it while you are still full of energy and driven by the purpose of reaching the peak.
+On the way down, once in the forest, you will most likely feel tired and willing just to get over the rest of the hike as soon as possible.

-- It is more pleasant to hike the exposed Valbona side early morning than afternoon to avoid the burning heat during summer months.
+- It is more pleasant to hike the exposed Valbona side early morning than in the afternoon to avoid the burning heat during the summer months.

 What about trekking one way to the peak and back?